What are the Criteria for Full Board Review?

 Some studies that are “minimal risk” may qualify for EXEMPT category status.
 These studies have features and procedures that are specifically described by the federal regulations as “exempt” from IRB review.
 [Click here for descriptions and definitions of what research qualifies as an “exempt” category project].

-Recall that, at UNTHSC, all research projects involving human subjects must be reviewed by the OReC to determine if they are truly “exempt” or if they must be reviewed by the IRB.
-This EXEMPT category of review is conducted by OReC staff and verified by the Executive Director of OReC.
+Recall that all research projects involving human subjects must be reviewed by the North Texas Regional IRB to determine if they are truly “exempt” or if they require additional review and surveillance by the IRB.

 - EXPEDITED Category

 Other studies that are “minimal risk“, but that do not meet the strict criteria for EXEMPT category must be reviewed by the IRB.

 However, the regulations allow for such minimal-risk studies to be reviewed at an “expedited” level, in which only the IRB Chair, or an IRB member designated by the Chair, may review and approve the project.
 Federal regulations allow for such reviews for a wide-range of specifically defined studies with certain features.
 [Click here for descriptions and definitions of what research can be reviewed at an “Expedited” level].

 2. Studies which have been determined by IRB Chairperson to be MORE THAN MINIMAL RISK